 The worst thing about plastic straws is that most of the time, they're not a choice.

-Summer is the perfect time to think about taking action on this issue, since it's the peak time for straw use.
-A unique and very specific organization wants to change the wasteful narrative around plastic straws by encouraging people to take some simple steps to keep straws out of the waste stream.
+There's also a unique and very specific organization that wants to change the wasteful narrative around plastic straws by encouraging people to take some simple steps to keep straws out of the waste stream.

 The Last Plastic Straw has a simple ask: